• Skip to primary navigation

 They are the perfect way to add flavor without jacking up the calories in something.
 And now that it's swimsuit season, I need all the help I can get with that.
 God forbid I stop drinking wine to save calories...

-How to Make Infused Wine
+How to Infuse Wine

 How to make herb infused wine.
 It doesn't even require a recipe, just pick your favorite herbs and fruit and create your own delicious drinks! | Cupcakes and Cutlery